dragon-panic/rldf/README.md

 # RL Farming Simulation

 A reinforcement learning project for simulating farming agents in a resource-based environment, inspired by Dwarf Fortress-style simulation games.
+The project uses the Proximal Policy Optimization (PPO) algorithm to train agents that can learn complex survival and farming behaviors.

 ## Project Overview